ondrejmokry/InpaintingAutoregressive/README.md

 Note that the codes to compute the psychoacoustically motivated metrics (PEMO-Q, PEAQ) are not provided.

-The PEAQ package ican be acquired from [TSP Lab of McGill University](http://www-mmsp.ece.mcgill.ca/Documents/Software/).
-The PEMO-Q software is no longer publicly available.
-For that reason, and because the processing is very time- and spacedemanding, the provided .mat files with the results include all the data precomputed.
+The PEAQ package ican be acquired from [TSP Lab of McGill University](http://www-mmsp.ece.mcgill.ca/Documents/Software/), the PEMO-Q software is available through [University of Oldenburg](https://uol.de/en/mediphysics/downloads/pemo-q).
+Because the processing is very time- and spacedemanding, the provided .mat files with the results include all the data precomputed.

 ## Further dependencies